Elon’s Ingenious Capitalization of Hopelessness

 This may just be the greatest marketing ploy in the history of humanity.

 But the reason Elon’s vision resonates so well with Americans is because it gives us an escape from our otherwise miserable state of affairs.
-He gives us hope, that we as a society are not doomed to collapse at the hands of an incompetent leaders and over-politicized social environment, and instead posits that if we only believe in technology, we can be saved.
+He gives us hope, that we as a society are not doomed to collapse at the hands of incompetent leaders and an over-politicized social environment, and instead posits that if we only believe in technology, we can be saved.

 He has managed to find a narrow crack in the wall of our hyperpartisan political discourse, where people of either side can buy in, so long as they just believe.